Home· Freshwater Aquarium Blog·How to Upgrade an Aquarium Filter (and Save Money!)

 If you want to really polish the water, simply add a layer of fine poly pad that has very small pores and is capable of removing tiny particulate.
 Like the cartridges, these fine filter pads will eventually need to be thrown out and replaced once they become saturated with debris.
 However, the advantages are these pads are very cheap and can be cut to any size.

 Poly pads are great at removing fine particles so that you get crystal-clear water and your fish look like they’re flying in midair.
+Cut out a piece to fit perfectly in your filter.

 Final Thoughts